dawu76/investment-research-notes/robotwealth/week-04/notes-webinar-0628.md

 - What is "carry-whoring"?
 Activities that tend to make a bit of money most of the time but occasionally lose a lot.
 - Why did you say this time-series of basis, colored by "full factor decile sort", was "stationary-ish"?
 It means the distribution of outcomes over different periods looked largely the same.
 - Can you explain the "composite score" based on 50% basis ratio decile, 25% VIX level decile, 25% VVIX level decile?
 The point of this score was to identify when we should go long or short volatility.
 The effect is noisy, but it was better to be long volatility for lower levels of this score, and short volatility for higher levels of this score.
 This is a simple but common tactic in trading research - reduce a bunch of measures into a sinle measure that we then rank.
+- Would stink bids to take advantage of volatility during FOMC meeting days?
+Absent a complete shock, FOMC meetings won't result in forced selling; it's more of a behavioral tic like post-announcement drift rather than forced selling.
+- Are hedges less necessary when your holding periods are shorter?
+It depends on what you're holding and where the risks come from.
+You may still be exposed to certain risks if you're turning over assets very quickly, but it could be harder to hedge against that risk.
+E.g. how does a market maker hedge their risks like exposure to prime brokers going broke?
+- How do we survive a secular bear market if we're afraid of short-selling?
+Either lengthen your time horizon to the point where the pain is manageable, or spread your bets.
+- "Would you consider beta hedging by selling futures against your portfolio?"